-LSU AgCenter selects vendor for medical marijuana program
+LSU AgCenter selects vendor for therapeutic cannabis program

 No taxpayer dollars will be spent on the project.

 The LSU AgCenter and GB Sciences anticipate production facility construction and renovations to be completed in the first quarter of 2018, and anticipate product availability by mid-year.
 All products must be sold in a dispensary approved by the Louisiana Board of Pharmacy.

 Patients with qualifying medical conditions should discuss medical opportunities with their physicians.

 The Louisiana State Board of Medical Examiners has developed rules relative to the recommendation of therapeutic cannabis by licensed physicians.
 Regulations include mandatory testing and qualifying by physicians and regular reporting of patient status.
 Additional information on the Board of Medical Examiners can be found at www.lsbme.la.gov .